Flag of Armenia: Armenian SSR

-In late May 1988, amid rising nationalist tensions from glasnost and perestroika, Armenia's new Communist party leader allowed the banned tricolour of the DRA to fly in Yerevan for the first time in over sixty years.
-A year later, following a Nagorno-Karabakh-themed mass demonstration where the tricolour was flown, he urged its official recognition.
+In late May 1988, amid rising nationalist tensions due to glasnost and perestroika, the leader of the Communist Party of Armenia, Suren Harutyunyan, allowed the previously banned flag of the First Republic of Armenia to fly in Yerevan for the first time in over sixty years.
+A year later, he urged that the flag be officially recognized, after a mass demonstration by the Karabakh movement where the tricolour was flown.
 This came on 24 August 1990, a day after the Armenian Supreme Soviet declared the republic's sovereignty and renamed the country the Republic of Armenia.
 At that point, just over a year before Armenia declared its formal independence from the USSR, the tricolour replaced the 1952 flag.